emerald-dao/beginner-cadence-course/chapter1/day1/README.md

 <img src="../../images/dapps.jpeg" alt="drawing" width="300"/>

 Oh no, this sounds complicated.
 Nope!
 It's not.
-DApps are literally just normal applications (Javascript, Python, etc) that ALSO have Smart Contracts involved.
+DApps are literally just normal applications (swift, Python, etc) that ALSO have Smart Contracts involved.
 That's it.

 Also, we will be building these :)